JHchan63/Cyclistic-Bike-Share-Analysis/README.md

 ## 1. Ask ❓
 The main objective is to determine the best marketing strategies to convert casual riders into annual members.
-The analysis is guided by three main questions:
+The analysis is guided by the main question:
-1. How do annual members and casual riders use Cyclistic bikes differently?
+How do annual members and casual riders use Cyclistic bikes differently?
-2. Why would casual riders buy Cyclistic annual memberships?
-3. How can Cyclistic use digital media to influence casual riders to become members?

 ## 2. Prepare 🛠️